mbidinlib/cleandata/README.md

 ## Overview

 Data officers/Managers might want to de-identify data and also label variables with the repeat group in mind.
-This stata program de-identify data and labels some variables
+This stata program for a last stage data cleaning. labeling and de-identifying data

 ## installation(Beta)